Need to know

 139, including 11 suites.

-12 noon, but flexible, subject to availability until 2pm (to guarantee a late check-out until 6pm a half-day fee is charged; after 6pm, a full extra night’s charge applies).
-Check-in, 2pm.
+12 noon, but flexible until 2pm, subject to availability (to guarantee a late check-out until 6pm a half-day fee is charged; after 6pm, a full extra night’s charge applies).
+Check-in, 3pm.

 At the hotel

-Spa and wellness centre, PADI dive centre, tennis court, two pools, restaurants, bar, kids’ club, beach club, activity centre, gym, library of books and DVDs, concierge, free WiFi in public areas (THB350 net a day in rooms).
+Wellness centre and gym, PADI dive centre, tennis court, kids’ club, beach club, activity centre, library of books and DVDs, concierge and free WiFi throughout.
 In rooms: satellite TV, DVD player, iPod dock, minibar, own-label Anantara toiletries.

 Our favourite rooms